ethereum-optimism/community-hub/src/docs/how-optimism-works/README.md

 ### Block production

-Users can have their transactions added to the Optimism chain in one of two ways: by sending the transaction to a block producer (which we call a "Sequencer") or by submitting their transactions directly to the `CanonicalTransactionChain`.

-Only one Sequencer is active at any given time.
+Optimism block production is primarily managed by a single party, called the "sequencer," which helps the network by providing the following services:

+- Providing instant transaction confirmations and state updates.
+- Constructing and executing L2 blocks.
+- Submitting user transactions to L1.

-Sequencers combine lots of transactions together and publish them all at once as a batch.
+When a user sends their transaction to the sequencer, the sequencer checks that the transaction is valid (i.e. pays a sufficient fee) and then applies the transaction to its local state as a pending block.
+These pending blocks are periodically submitted to the layer 1 chain for finalization.
+The sequencers combines lots of transactions together and publishes them all at once as a batch.
 This significantly reduces overall transaction fees by spreading fixed costs over all of the transactions in a given batch.
-Sequencers also apply some basic compression techniques to minimize the amount of data published to Ethereum.
+The sequencer also applies some basic compression techniques to minimize the amount of data published to Ethereum.

+Because the sequencer is given priority write access to the L2 chain, the sequencer can provide a strong guarantee of what state will be finalized as soon as it decides on a new pending block.
+In other words, it is precisely known what will be the impact of the transaction.
+As a result, the L2 state can be reliably updated extremely quickly.
+Benefits of this include a snappy, instant user experience, with things like near-real-time Uniswap price updates.

+Alternatively, users can skip the sequencer entirely and submit their transactions directly to the `CanonicalTransactionChain` via an Ethereum transaction.
+This is typically more expensive because the fixed cost of submitting this transaction is paid entirely by the user and is not amortized over many different transactions.
+However, this alternative submission method has the advantage of being resistant to censorship by the sequencer.
+Even if the sequencer is actively censoring a user, the user can always continue to use Optimism and recover any funds through this mechanism.

 For the moment, [Optimism PBC](https://www.optimism.io/) runs the only block producer.
-Refer to the below section about [Sequencer decentralization](#sequencer-decentralization) for more information about how we plan to decentralize the Sequencer role in the future.
+Refer to [Protocol specs](../protocol/README.md) section for more information about how we plan to decentralize the Sequencer role in the future.

-Alternatively, users can skip the Sequencer entirely and submit their transactions directly to the `CanonicalTransactionChain` via an Ethereum transaction.
-This is typically more expensive because the fixed cost of submitting this transaction is paid entirely by the user and is not amortized over many different transactions.
-However, this alternative submission method has the advantage of being resistant to censorship by the Sequencer.
-Even if the Sequencer is actively censoring a user, the user can always continue to use Optimism and recover any funds through this mechanism.

 ### Block execution